 - Wear sunglasses every time you go outside to protect your eyes from ultraviolet (UV) rays.
 Check the label on your sunglasses and make sure it blocks 100% UV-A and UV-B. Chronic exposure to sunlight over your lifetime can cause damage to your eyes.

-- Wear eye goggles when playing certain sports, working with tools, using chemicals, basically any activity that could cause an object such as a hockey stick, tennis ball, or chemical to enter your eye.
+- Wear eye goggles when playing certain sports, working with tools, using chemicals, and while doing basically any activity that could cause an object such as a hockey stick, tennis ball, or chemical to enter your eye.

 - Give your eyes a break.
 Looking at a computer, phone, or video game screen for too long can make your eyes dry and irritated.
 Follow the “20-20-20 rule”.
 Look away from the screen every 20 minutes at an object 20 feet away for 20 seconds.